GoogleCloudPlatform/gke-networking-recipes/gateway/single-cluster/global-l7-xlb-https-backend/README.md

     ```

     Ass soon as you see the certificate part and your domains are `ACTIVE` it will only take a short time until you app is accessible.
+    If you don't see your certificate becoming ready make sure that your DNS entries for `foo.$DOMAIN` and `bar.$DOMAIN` are set to the Load Balancer IP address.

 ### Cleanup